BelRarr/conference-checklist/ignite-checklist.md

 - [ ] Consider attending Theater (THR) sessions
     - These are short-condensed-very-informative sessions that really worth the shot
     - Last year, these sessions weren't recorded (unlike "regular" sessions); So, it might be your only chance to attend them!
+- [ ] You may be able to take note
+    - Keep in mind that Microsoft will provide a recording and the slide decks for most of the sessions (with exception to the THR sessions)
+    - [Jonathan McKinney](https://twitter.com/ucomsgeek) suggests that you use a Jabra Speak 410/510 (or similar devce) with OneNote.
+If you have the Bluetooth version you might even get permission to put it up near where the speaker is speaking.
+Check out [his blog post on this topic](http://blog.lyncdialog.com/2012/04/so-you-want-to-be-lync-master.html).

 # During the Celebration party